JaclynBlinstrubas/smart-goal-setting/README.md

 ![Screen Shot 2021-07-06 at 12 17 16 PM](https://user-images.githubusercontent.com/80438770/124634234-1c660800-de54-11eb-9846-455bede3e861.png)

 ## Unsolved Problems and Major Hurdles
+- I was unable to deploy a completed app.
+I could not get user authentication sorted out, and could not connect the front and back end.
+I look forward to working on this and spending the time to really understand it.
 - I tought myself styled components to style this app.
-I can see the benefits of styling this way, but its been tough to wrap my head around for this first time.
+I can see the benefits of styling this way, but its been tough to wrap my head around for this first time implementing it.
--
+- I am excited to practice these issues further to better understand how they work, and to become more comfortable with it.
+- I was unable to add media queries for better viewing on mobile devices.